alexquintino/alexquintino.github.io/_posts/2015-03-26-visualizing-collaborations-between-artists.md

 And the tiny but powerful Bossa Nova cluster.
 This blob comes mostly from collaborations between Stan Getz, João Gilberto and Astrud Gilberto
 <img class="pure-img" src="/img/artist_vis/1024x_cluster_bossa_nova.jpg" alt="Bossa Nova cluster" title="Bossa Nova cluster">

 However the biggest cluster is not so obvious to spot.
 Looking at the whole graph we can see that green is by far the predominant color and is literally all over the graph.
 The green cluster is pretty much just electronic music and together with the red and blue clusters, they are responsible for around 40% of the graph.
 Which is not surprising given the nature of electronic music where it's super common to collaborate with other artists in the form of remixes or compilations / DJ sets.
-Larger version [here](/img/artist_vis/cluster_electronic_music.png)
+Larger version <a href="/img/artist_vis/cluster_electronic_music.png" class="external-link">here</a>
 <img class="pure-img" src="/img/artist_vis/1024x_cluster_electronic_music.jpg" alt="Electronic Music cluster" title="Electronic Music cluster">

 methodology